shalevwiden/blurbifysite/README.md

 In the JSON theres a style and a scripts.
 The scripts should be updated based on the path.
 But there should be a check so if its left empty it does the default amount of scripts anyway.

+Inputs.js is for user JavaScript

+template_inputs is for template js, which doesnt have verified icons or pfp uploading in most cases.

+Update main.html so now its used for both Blurbify studio and for templates.
+The Blurbify studio json is "blurbifystudio.json" and it is only changed from that file.

+Now the templates and the studio can all be updated from updating main.html